 - One-way cascade synchronization

 - Purchase a data synchronization instance.
 For more information, see Purchase a DTS instance.
-Note On the buy page, set Source Instance to MySQL, Destination Instance to Kafka, and Synchronization Topology to One-Way Synchronization.
+Note On the buy page, set the Source Instance parameter to MySQL, the Destination Instance parameter to Kafka, and the Synchronization Topology parameter to One-Way Synchronization.

 - Log on to the DTS console.